susanyang17/doc/dev-ref/Spreadsheet_App.md

 # Overview

-keikai spreadsheet App is a web-based Excel like application based on the ZK Spreadsheet component.
+Keikai spreadsheet App is a web-based Excel like application based on the ZK Spreadsheet component.
 We created it to demonstrate Spreadsheet's numerous powerful features.
 You can also use this application as a basis of your application and add more functions like authentication.

 Please follow these steps to run this application:

-1. Download keikai spreadsheet App from
+1. Download Keikai spreadsheet App from
     <http://www.zkoss.org/download/zkspreadsheet> (OSE or EE
     evaluation).
 2. Unzip the zip file and deploy the Spreadsheet App's WAR file to your